-When the parents of a child divorce, or were never married, Colorado law provides for the payment of child support.
+When the parents of a child separate, Colorado law provides for the payment of child support.
 Child support is directed by a mathematical formula set forth in C.R.S.
 14-10-115.
 While the amount of support is affected by almost a dozen factors, by far the most important are the incomes of mother and father (but as noted below, there is a cap for high income earners).
 The formulas and the factors that decide child support are known throughout the family law word as “The Guidelines”.

-So how do the Guidelines work exactly?
+So how do Colorado’s child support guidelines work exactly?
 Well, the child support formula is complicated, but the basic process is that you start by adding the parents’ incomes together.
 Based on the combined income and the number of children, the statute sets the basic combined child support amount, and the parents pay the amount proportional to their incomes.

 Like I said, it’s complicated.
 And this is before you start to factor in the various credits that either side could be eligible for.
 Because the Guidelines are so complicated, every family law attorney and judge in the state has a child support calculator that does all the math for us.
 The support amount, after factors are considered, is called the “presumptive amount”.
 Judges have the ability to deviate from the presumptive amount, up or down, but rarely do.